inseer-inc/mean-stack-template/README.md

 4. Start up the server: `node server` or `npm start` or use forever to run `forever start server`
 5. View in browser at http://localhost:3000

-Use this starter kit to build any MEAN stack application you like.
+Use this starter kit to build a MEAN stack application.

-If you have any questions or requests, email me [here](mailto:manishsvnit007@gmail.com) and we'll keep updating this to make it perfect.